cltl/panli-crowdtruth/README.md

  For more options, see the [Kedro documentation](https://docs.kedro.org/en/stable/04_user_guide/03_cli.html).

+## Using Kedro with JupyterLab

+To interactively explore data and run Kedro pipelines in notebooks, you can use Kedro's JupyterLab integration.

+Start JupyterLab with Kedro support:

+    ```bash
+    kedro jupyter lab
+    ```

+This will launch JupyterLab with the Kedro context preloaded, allowing you to access Kedro datasets, pipelines, and configuration directly within your notebooks.
+For more details, see the [Kedro Jupyter documentation](https://docs.kedro.org/en/stable/tools/jupyter.html).

 ## Citation

 If you use this repository, please cite the original PANLI dataset and CrowdTruth papers.